keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/api_key.md

 ---
-title: Api Key Authentication
+title: API Key Authentication
 permalink: /extend/generic-extractor/configuration/api/authentication/api_key/
 ---

-Api Key token authentication is a method of sending a token in either a header or query parameter of each API request.
+API Key token authentication sends a token in either a header or query parameter of each API request.

-e.g. Headers: `X-StorageApi-Token:your_token`
+E.g., Headers: `X-StorageApi-Token:your_token`

 This method is available through UI.
 You can select the `Api Key Auth` method and fill in the token.